-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM то

-Commission File Number 001-39493

-(Exact name of Registrant as specified in its Charter)

-Delaware 85-1276957 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) 8000 Towers Crescent Drive Identification No.) Suite 1100 22192 Vienna, Virginia 22182 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (202) 301-5127 Securities registered pursuant to Section 12(b) of the Act: The first law Trading Title of each class Symbol(s) SPIR Name of each exchange on which registered Class A common stock, par value of \$0.0001 per share SPIR New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as de efined in Rule 405 of the Securities Act.
-Y $\text{ES} \square$ NO 🖾 Indicate by check mark if the Registrant is not required to file reports pursuant t to Section 13 or 15(d) of the Act.
-YES \Box NO 🗵 Indicate by check mark whether the Registrant: (1) has filed all reports require period that the Registrant was required to file such reports), and (2) has been s Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter ast 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES  NO 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+(Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM Commission File Number 001-39493 SPIRE GLOBAL, INC. (Exact name of Registrant as specified in its Charter) Delaware 85-1276957 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 8000 Towers Crescent Drive Suite 1100 Vienna, Virginia 22182 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (202) 301-5127 Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol(s) Name of each exchange on which registered Class A common stock, par value of \$0.0001 per share SPIR New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO 🗵 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES □ NO ☒ Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES 🗵 NO 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer -
+Large accelerated filer Accelerated filer \times Non-accelerated filer Smaller reporting company X Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the